slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9857-3/packetizer_raw_output.md

 Revise the description for TLV 517 in RFC 9857 to state unambiguously that it carries the Member-AS Number associated with the headend’s confederation membership, not a node identifier.

+**Severity:** Low
+  *Basis:* The misdescription is primarily a terminology issue and is unlikely to cause significant interoperability problems, though it may confuse implementers.

+**Confidence:** Medium

 ---